jnmcd/3D-Noise-with-OOC/README.md

 When I created this algorithm, I had terrain and cloud generation as its intended use, but the possibilities are endless.

+A window class is provided with a sample use of this algorithm.

 Here's the algorithm:

 1. Start with a cube with equal height, width, and length.
 All of these should be of the form 2^n + 1.